Rules, Deliverables and Logistics

 Equipment configurations are always subject to safety as first consideration.
 If it cannot be done safely then it should not be done.
 Consult SCC Supervisor when in doubt.

-There will be 2 Type F power outlets (at least one of the outlets is rated at 16A) will be provided for each team.
+There will be two Types of power outlets (at least one of the outlets is rated at 16A) will be provided for each team.
 Only 1 PDU will be given to each team which will be plug into 1 of the power outlets.
 The other Type F power outlet will have a power strip.
 Each team will be responsible for bringing in accessories, such as power strip (that takes the Type F plug), power cables for electric equipment, computer monitors, splitter cables (with proper plugs), etc. If you need to connect more devices, the team will need to bring in additional power strip.
 Any additional power strips, power plug converter, and power extension cords, splitter cables (with proper plugs), or other equipment needs to be supplied by the teams.

 Please note that computer monitor can be excluded from the power budget.